KooroshTorabi/meal-planner/README.md

 ### Writing Tests

-See the [Testing Strategy](docs/TESTING_STRATEGY.md) document for guidelines on writing tests.
+See the [Testing Strategy](docs/TESTING_STRATEGY.md) document for guidelines on writing tests, and the [Test Catalog](docs/TEST_CATALOG.md) for a complete overview of all test files and their organization.

 ## Project Structure